 DAB(LEGAL) - EMPLOYMENT OBJECTIVES: GENETIC NONDISCRIMINATION

-Note: The provisions below apply to a district that has 15 or more employees for each working day in each of 20 or more calendar weeks in the current or preceding calendar year.
+Note: The provisions below apply to an ESC that has 15 or more employees for each working day in each of 20 or more calendar weeks in the current or preceding calendar year.
 42 U.S.C.
 2000e(b), 2000ff(2)(B)

 For the purpose of the Genetic Information Nondiscrimination Act (GINA), "genetic information" means information about: